Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

-Donald John Trump, the 45th United States President, was more famously known as a real estate tycoon and reality TV star, than as someone who would someday become President.
-He surprised many when he won the 2016 election leaving many with a visceral reaction to the news.
-Yet many were drawn to him, because he was not just another politician and had a strong business background.
+Before he became the 45th United States President, Donald John Trump was more famously known as a real estate tycoon and reality TV star—not as someone who would someday become President.
+He surprised many when he won the 2016 election and left many with a visceral reaction to the news.
+Yet, many were drawn to him because he was not just another politician and had a strong business background.

-He was born June 14, 1946 in Queens, New York City to his father, Fred Trump, and his mother, Mary (Macleod) Trump.
-His father Fred was a low-key real estate developer who owned middle-income apartments in Queens, Staten Island, and Brooklyn.
-Little Donald would someday follow in his father's footsteps by pursuing the same career, but with a much bigger vision.
-His mother Mary was a homemaker and an immigrant from Scotland.
+On June 14, 1946, he was born in Queens, New York City, to his father, Fred Trump, and his mother, Mary (Macleod) Trump.
+His father was a low-key real estate developer who owned middle-income apartments in Queens, Staten Island, and Brooklyn.
+Little Donald would someday follow his father's footsteps by pursuing the same career but with a much bigger vision.
+His mother, Mary, was a homemaker and an immigrant from Scotland.
 Donald was the fourth of five children.

-Right after high school, he attended Fordham University, but transferred to Wharton School of Finance at the University of Pennsylvania, where he graduated with a degree in economics in 1968.
-During the summers while in college, he worked at construction sites for Trump Organization, his father's company.
-Upon graduation he joined the family business, beginning his venture into a long standing real estate career.
+After high school, he attended Fordham University but transferred to Wharton School of Finance at the University of Pennsylvania, where he graduated with a degree in economics in 1968.
+During the summers in college, he worked at construction sites for Trump Organization, his father's company.
+After graduation, he began his long-standing real estate career when joining the family business.
 By 1974, he became President of the company.

-Three years before he became President, he moved to Manhattan where he began his ambitious endeavors.
-His first big opportunity occurred when the Pennsylvania Central Railroad filed for bankruptcy.
+Three years before becoming President, he moved to Manhattan, where he began his ambitious endeavors.
+His first ample opportunity occurred when the Pennsylvania Central Railroad filed for bankruptcy.
 He obtained an option for the property on the west side of Manhattan.
-Although his plans to build apartment complexes was refused, he offered the location for a city convention center.
-The city government chose the site, but turned him down for building the complex.
+Although his plans to build apartment complexes were refused, he offered the location for a city convention center.
+The city government chose the site but turned him down to build the complex.

 As he tried to secure plans for that location, he obtained another option on a Penn Central hotel called the Commodore.
-Although the hotel was not profitable, he managed to make a partnership agreement with Hyatt Hotel Corporation, and together they revamped the hotel and had great success due to the great location near Grand Central Station.
-It was this move that made his name known as a real estate developer.
+Although the hotel was not profitable, he managed to make a partnership agreement with Hyatt Hotel Corporation.
+Together, they revamped the hotel and had great success due to the excellent location near Grand Central Station.
+This move made his name known as a real estate developer.

-He would go onto build Trump Tower in Manhattan (NY), open hotel-casinos including the Taj Mahal in Atlantic City (NJ), bought Mar-a-Lago Estate in Palm Beach (FL), and acquired the Plaza Hotel in Manhattan (NY).
+He would go on to build Trump Tower in Manhattan (NY), open hotel-casinos, including the Taj Mahal in Atlantic City (NJ), bought Mar-a-Lago Estate in Palm Beach (FL), and acquired the Plaza Hotel in Manhattan (NY).
 Of these ventures, Trump Tower was the most notable.
-He built this apartment-retail complex in a space he rented off of Fifth Avenue next to Tiffany & Company.
-It ended up being a $200 million, 58 story building with a six-story courtyard with pink marble, and an 80 foot waterfall.
-It was designed by Der Scutt a well known modernist architect.
+He built this apartment-retail complex in a space he rented off Fifth Avenue next to Tiffany & Company.
+It was a $200 million, 58-story building with a six-story courtyard with pink marble and an 80-foot waterfall.
+Der Scutt, a well-known modernist architect, designed it.

-He not only built and bought real estate, he was also an author.
-He wrote a memoir entitled, “The Art of the Deal,” which gave business advice.
-It became a bestseller and #1 book of the year.
-It is still considered a business classic today.
-Soon after the Donald J. Trump Foundation was established.
-He developed the foundation so that a portion of the profits of his book sales would be donated to charities.
+He not only built and bought real estate; he was also an author.
+He wrote a memoir entitled “The Art of the Deal,” giving business advice.
+It became a bestseller and the #1 book of the year.
+Many still consider it a business classic today.
+Soon after, he established the Donald J. Trump Foundation; he developed the foundation so that a portion of the profits of his book sales would be donated to charities.
 After the success of his first book, he continued to write thirteen more bestsellers.

-In 1989, Forbes recognized him as a billionaire, when his net worth reached $1.5 billion.
+In 1989, Forbes recognized him as a billionaire when his net worth reached $1.5 billion.
 He was on the cover of Time magazine for the first time.
-As all true entrepreneurs know, businesses succeed and they fail.
+As all real entrepreneurs know, businesses succeed, and they fail.
 He hit a rough patch for several years, and in 1995, his taxes reported a $1 billion loss.
 Due to his ambition and hard work, finances and his businesses flourished again.
-Although he still focused on real estate, he also tried his hand at other businesses as well.
-By 1997, he was able to boast having a net-worth of $2 billion dollars.
-When he became president, his net-worth was quoted at $10 billion, making him the first billionaire President.
+Although he still focused on real estate, he also tried his hand at other companies.
+By 1997, he could boast of having a net worth of $2 billion.
+When he became president, his net worth was quoted at $10 billion, making him the first billionaire President.

 Trump: The Celebrity

 As Trump's businesses grew, he became well known.
-He used that name to license many products including board games, furniture, menswear, cologne, vodka, and even steaks.
+He used that name to license many products, including board games, furniture, menswear, cologne, vodka, and steaks.
 In 1996, he bought and became the executive producer of Miss Teen USA, Miss USA, and Miss Universe pageants and owned them until 2015.

 He made cameo appearances in several movies, including "Home Alone 2: Lost in New York" and "Zoolander."
-Then started his own TV reality show in 2004 on NBC called "The Apprentice."
+Then he started his own TV reality show in 2004 on NBC called "The Apprentice."
 Aspiring entrepreneurs competed against one another for managerial positions in one of his companies.
-As contestant's were dismissed from the show, Trump would say his catchphrase, "You're fired," signaling them not making the cut.
-The show brought a large viewer base, and eventually he earned $1 million per episode.
+When he dismissed contestants from the show, Trump would say his catchphrase, "You're fired," signaling them they did not make the cut.
+The show brought a large viewer base, and eventually, he earned $1 million per episode.
 Due to its success, a spin-off entitled, "Celebrity Apprentice" began.

-At the beginning of his success in his businesses, he also met and then married his first wife Ivana Zelnickova Winklmayr in 1977.
+He has been married three times.
+At the beginning of his business success, he met and then married his first wife, Ivana Zelnickova Winklmayr, in 1977.
 She was a New York fashion model.
-They had three children together; Donald John, Jr. (December 31, 1977), Ivanka (October 30, 1981), Eric (1984).
+They had three children together—Donald John, Jr. (December 31, 1977), Ivanka (October 30, 1981), and Eric (1984).
 He divorced Ivana in 1990 in a very public divorce that tarnished his reputation.
-He married his second wife Marla Maples who was an actress from December 1993 - June 1999.
+He was married to his second wife, actress Marla Maples, from December 1993 - June 1999.
 They had one child, Tiffany (October 13, 1993).
-He married his current wife Melania Knauss who was a Slovenian model on January 22, 2005.
-They had one son, Barron (March 20, 2006) who lives with him in the White House.
+On January 22, 2005, he married his current wife, Melania Knauss, a Slovenian model.
+They had one son, Barron (March 20, 2006), who lives with him in the White House.

-Many expected Hillary Clinton to win, due to national polls predicting a win for her, added to Republicans speaking out against Trump.
+Many expected Hillary Clinton to win due to national polls predicting a win for her, added to Republicans speaking out against Trump.
 Many were shocked when Trump was nominated president with 306 electoral votes versus Hillary’s 232.
-Clinton held the popular vote, despite the fact that Trump won 62 million votes, which is more than any other Republican nominee ever had.
-This made Donald Trump the first United States President who has never held a government position nor an elected position, as well as never served in the military.
+Even though Trump won 62 million votes, Clinton held the popular vote, more than any other Republican nominee ever had.
+Donald Trump became the first United States President who had never held a government or elected position and never served in the military.
 On January 20, 2017, he took the oath of office.

-Since becoming President, controversy has surrounded his him.
-His first big move in office was when he signed an executive order that stopped all refugee arrivals for 120 days and banned seven different countries that were considered high risk countries from traveling to the United States.
-The order was challenged in court, because it was believed that he was targeting the Islam faith since all seven were primarily Muslim nations.
-Trump countered by signing an executive order banning immigration from only six of the countries, removing Iraq from the list.
-Eventually United States District Judge Theodore D. Chuang blocked the travel band stating that it is unconstitutional.
+Since becoming President, controversy and even impeachment hearings have surrounded him.
+His first big move in office was when he signed an executive order that stopped all refugee arrivals for 120 days and banned seven different countries considered high-risk countries from traveling to the United States.
+The order was challenged in court because some believed he targeted the Islam faith since all seven were primarily Muslim nations.
+Trump countered by signing an executive order banning immigration from only six countries, removing Iraq from the list.
+Eventually, United States District Judge Theodore D. Chuang blocked the traveling band, stating it was unconstitutional.

-He continues to get a lot of negative attention from the media, yet continues to set out what he promised during his campaign.
+He gets a lot of negative attention from the media yet continues to set out what he promised during his campaign.

-- Married three times, has five children and eight grandchildren as of 2017.
-His youngest son Barron was born to his current wife Melania.
-His other children's names are Don Jr., Ivanka, Eric and Tiffany.
+- He married three times and has five children and eight grandchildren as of 2017.
+His youngest son Barron was born to his current wife, Melania.
+His other children are Don Jr., Ivanka, Eric, and Tiffany.